intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 hexdump -C /sys/class/fpga/intel-fpga-dev.2/intel-fpga-fme.2/intel-pac-hssi.?.auto/hssi_mgmt/eeprom
 ```

 Note when running the Acceleration Stack Commands that communicate with the PAC Card, you will need python 2 in your search path.
 When initially creating your account, the /etc/skel/.bash_profile file is copied from the headnode to your account.
 This file specifies python3 first in the path.
 Switch your ~/.bash_profile to select python2 in your path within this file.
+Note the tools_setup command will do this for you.

 **Another method to see available cards:**